dhsorens/rholang/docs/rholangtut.md

 The supported logical operators are: `and`, `or`, `not`.

 #### Matches expression
+Let `p` be a process and `q` be a pattern.
 The `p matches q` expression is similar to

     1 match p {
-    2   q -> true
+    2   q => true
-    3   _ -> false
+    3   _ => false
     4 }

-The difference between `matches` and the above is that the former is an expression.
+The only difference between `p matches q` and the above is that the former is an expression.

 ## Sending and receiving data
+The following program will print the text `"Hello, world"` to a console.

-    1 new HelloWorld, stdout(`rho:io:stdout`) in {
+    1 new helloWorld, display(`rho:io:stdout`) in {
-    2   HelloWorld!("Hello, world!") |
+    2   helloWorld!("Hello, world!") |
-    3   for (@text <- HelloWorld) {
+    3   for ( @text <- helloWorld ){
-    4     stdout!(text)
+    4     display!(text)
     5   }
     6 }

-1) This line declares a new name-valued variable `HelloWorld` and assigns to it a newly-created private name.
+1) This line declares a new name-valued variable `helloWorld` and assigns to it a newly-created private name.

-2) Every name is of the form `@P`, where `P` is a rholang process.
+2) Every name is of the form `@P`, where `P` is a Rholang process.
 The `!` production takes a name `n` on its left and a process `P` on its right, then sends `@P` over the channel named `n`.
-Line 2 forms the name `@"Hello, world"` and sends it on the channel whose name is stored in the variable `HelloWorld`.
+Line 2 forms the name `@"Hello, world"` and sends it on the channel whose name is stored in the variable `helloWorld`.

-3) This `for` production creates a process that waits for a single message to be sent on the channel whose name is stored in the variable `HelloWorld`.
+3) This `for` production creates a process that waits for a single message to be sent on the channel whose name is stored in the variable `helloWorld`.
 The pattern `@text` gets matched against the serialized process, binding the process-valued variable `text` to the original process that was sent.

 4) Rholang runtime environments may choose to include built-in processes listening on channels.
-In this tutorial, we use new with the urn `rho:io:stdout` to request a channel where sent messages get printed to a console.
+In this tutorial, we use `new` with the urn `rho:io:stdout` to request a channel where sent messages get printed to a console.

 ### Name Equivalence
 It is possible to write one single name in several different ways.
 For example, the two following channels are equivalent:

     @{10 + 2}